google/WebFundamentals/src/content/en/updates/2018/07/css-scroll-snap.md

-Another common case that can benefit from scroll snapping are pages with multiple logical sections that are vertically scrolled through, e.g., a typical product page. `scroll-snap-type: y proximity;` is a `more natural fit for cases like this.
-It does not interfere when user scrolls to the middle of a particular section but also snaps and brings attention to a new section when they scroll close enough to it.
+Another common case that can benefit from scroll snapping are pages with multiple logical sections that are vertically scrolled through, e.g., a typical product page. `scroll-snap-type: y proximity;` is a more natural fit for cases like this.
+It does not interfere when a user scrolls to the middle of a particular section but also snaps and brings attention to a new section when they scroll close enough to it.